 The pool has two outdoor bars – the perfect place to grab a cocktail.
 As well as some great outdoor games including table tennis, speed stacks and sacks.

 Finally, the one ‘facility’ or feature if you like of the hotel that seems to fit nowhere else, and yet is probably one of the most major selling points of the hotel.
 The ability to enter both of the Universal parks one hour before the general public.
-That’s almost a fast pass in itself.
+That’s almost an Express Pass in itself.
 A chance to jump the queues on your favourite rides.
+Unfortunately, the hotel does not include Express pass with the hotel stay.

 In conclusion, it’s certainly not my standard priced hotel.
 However, if we’re talking solely based on value for money I’d say that Universal Loews Sapphire Falls Resort, Orlando is absolutely fantastic!
 Every second we spent at the hotel was magical and it made our entire time at the Universal parks ten times better when compared to staying either in a hotel on I-Drive or in a villa.